koush/AnyKernel/README.md

 ## // Binary Inclusion ##

 The AK3 repo includes current ARM builds of `magiskboot`, `magiskpolicy` and `busybox` by default to keep the basic package small.
-Builds for other architectures and optional binaries (see below) are available from my latest AIK-mobile and FlashIt packages, respectively, here:
+Builds for other architectures and optional binaries (see below) are available from the latest Magisk zip, or my latest AIK-mobile and FlashIt packages, respectively, here:

 https://forum.xda-developers.com/showthread.php?t=2073775 (Android Image Kitchen thread)
 https://forum.xda-developers.com/showthread.php?t=2239421 (Odds and Ends thread)